cmwschroeder/readme-generator/GENERATED.md

 ## Description

-This project will query the user and build a professional readme based of their response.
+This javascript program allows the user to create a professional readme based off of the user's input to various questions.
+Just runt the program using node.js and you will be asked several questions that are asked using the inquirer node module.
+After you have finished answering the questions a markdown file will be created with your new README.

 ## Table of Contents
 * [Installation](#installation)